The First Steps to Becoming a Second Shooter

 Offer to shoot a wedding with them for free.

-This offer is SO much easier than the days of film when it used to actually cost money to click the shutter.
-Now, it's just free digital clicks.
+This offer is SO much easier than back in the days of film when it used to actually cost money to click the shutter.
+Now, it’s free digital clicks.

-There are a decent amount of things you'll want to work out with the photographer.
-They're not just going to let you roam free at their wedding.
+There are a decent number of things you’ll want to work out with the photographer.
+They’re not just going to let you roam free at their wedding.

-One big thing is being able to use the images YOU take as portfolio pieces.
+One big thing to negotiate is being able to use the images YOU take as portfolio pieces.
 Make sure this is UNDERSTOOD up front.

-I actually prefer letting my associates give me their Raw files to process the way I want and then let them process their own files in their style.
+I prefer letting my associates give me their Raw files to process in my preferred style and then letting them process their own files in their style.

 This lets everyone work together but separately.